gen-ai-managers-guide/gen-ai-managers-guide.github.io/src/part-meeting-your-intern/what-your-digital-intern-actually-knows.md

 There are things the intern will attempt that they should not be given unsupervised.
 Understanding these is as important as understanding their strengths.

 **Anything requiring current information.** The intern's knowledge has a cutoff date.
 Events after that date simply did not make it into their reading.
 They may not know this or may not know exactly where their knowledge ends.
-Asking the intern about today's market conditions, a recent regulatory change, or the latest version of a software platform is asking them to work beyond their reliable territory.
+Asking the intern about today's market conditions, a recent regulatory change or the latest version of a software platform is asking them to work beyond their reliable territory.
 Some AI systems can search the web to supplement their knowledge - even then, the quality of what they retrieve needs checking.

 **Anything requiring verified facts.** Figures, dates, statistics, legal references, specific attributions - anything that will appear in a document as a verified fact should be checked against a primary source.
 The intern will produce plausible figures.
 Plausible is not the same as accurate.